sejaljain123/codeverse-frontend/README.md

-# Remote-Code-Executor
+# CodeVerse
-RCE is a Remote Code Executor, as the name suggests Is a Docker-based sandbox environment to run a code snippet.
+CodeVerse is a remote code executor,as the name suggests Is a Docker-based sandbox environment to run a code snippet.
 It will create a new file for each code input, execute it, delete the file and return the output.
 It supports major languages, i.e., C++, JavaScript and Python, and can be extended to other language support too.

 # Features:
 - Minimal UI for user interaction and code submission.